FIRST-South-Carolina/obs-ftc-stream-manager/README.md

 * TOA Key (optional) - key for The Orange Alliance API which has access to set match videos for the current event (generally event admin or enough permission to do DataSync will work)
 * TOA Event Code (optional) - event code in The Orange Alliance for the current event

-* Google API Project ID - project ID to authenticate to Google APIs (generated from Google Cloud Platform Console for your organization)
+* Google API Project ID (optional) - project ID to authenticate to Google APIs (generated from Google Cloud Platform Console for your organization)
-* Google API Client ID - client ID to authenticate to Google APIs (generated from Google Cloud Platform Console for your organization)
+* Google API Client ID (optional) - client ID to authenticate to Google APIs (generated from Google Cloud Platform Console for your organization)
-* Google API Client Secret - client secret to authenticate to Google APIs (generated from Google Cloud Platform Console for your organization)
+* Google API Client Secret (optional) - client secret to authenticate to Google APIs (generated from Google Cloud Platform Console for your organization)

-* Automatic Switcher and Recording Handler - whether the automatic scene switcher and recording handler is enabled
+* Automatic Switcher - whether the automatic scene switcher is enabled
+* Automatic Recording on Switches - whether the scene switcher will automatically start and stop recording when receiving appropriate events
 * Override Non-Match Scenes - whether the scene switcher will switch from non-match-related scenes when receiving a match event
 * Match Post Time to Match Wait - time after a match score is posted before the scene is switched to match wait scene (-1 to disable)
+* Match Field for Finals (Field 0) - field number expected to be used for finals to ensure proper scene switching

 * Match Load - scene name to show when a match is loaded
 * Match Start - scene name to show when a match is started